edha1/edha1/README.md

 ## Hi there 👋

-Im a Computer Science Student at the University of Warwick with an interest in full stack development, systems programming, data analytics and machine learning!
+I'm a Computer Science Student at the University of Warwick with an interest in full stack development, systems programming, data analytics and machine learning!

 - 🌱 I’m currently learning GoLang, Spring Boot, machine learning algorithms and data principles.